moiSentineL/moisentinel.github.io/src/pages/Study Resources.md

 content-type: blog
 perma: /resources/index.html
 ---
 A scholar needs to have a shit ton of resources that he/she can refer to for studying or learning.
-This is especially helpful if he/she is an [[Memory system, Self Learning|autodidact]].
+This is especially helpful if he/she is an [:autodidact](#:xautodidact).

 Currently, I am starting my senior year of highschool in a CBSE school with an NCERT syllabus.
 And I **do not recommend reading the NCERT books at all.** I adore these resources that I have listed to improve your knowledge and to have fun while studying.